Suor/funcy/docs/seqs.rst

 .. function:: drop(n, seq)

-    Skips first ``n`` items in sequence, returning iterator yielding rest of its items.
+    Skips first ``n`` items in the sequence, returning iterator yielding rest of its items.

     ::